-Students compete for and represent Thornton Academy in these activities, but practice and compete with the host school.
+In addition to the above sports offered by the school, Thornton Academy students also have an opportunity to participate in Alpine skiing or Nordic skiing as an individual athlete.
+Thornton Academy has established cooperative team relationships with the following schools for these sports.
+Students compete for and represent Thornton Academy in these activities, but practice and compete with a host school.
 Students who elect to participate in these activities are responsible for their own transportation to and from practices.
 Participants are eligible for all honors and awards accorded by the SMAA and/or Thornton Academy.
 Students interested in any of these activities should contact the athletic administrator for more information.